 Requests for replacement letters and certificates from the NYSPMA office will incur a $10 administration fee per document.
 Please note we only hold copies for 4 years, including the current year.
-For example, in 2016 we will not have copies for years before 2013.
-Click here to download a request form and fax it to 646-672-9344 to the attention of Nora Saari.
+For example, in 2017 we will not have copies for years before 2016.
+Contact Kaitlin Walter at kwalter@nyspma , be sure to include your full name, the year, and whether you are requesting a CECH Letter or Radiography Certificate.
 Requests will take 5-7 business days to be fulfilled.
 Requests will not be taken over the phone.

 The State of New York (the State) and the Centers for Medicare and Medicaid Services (CMS) reached agreement on a groundbreaking waiver that allows the State to invest eight billion dollars for comprehensive Medicaid delivery and payment reform through a Delivery System Reform Incentive Payment (DSRIP) program.
 The DSRIP program promotes community-level collaborations and aims to reduce avoidable hospital use by 25 percent over five years while financially stabilizing the State’s safety net.

 APMA partnered with attorneys at Ober | Kaler to create a Corporate Compliance Manual for APMA members.